diveshagarwal213/learning_Django/docs/Notes.md

     pipenv install

-+ This will create a new env for you project and Auto install pakges
++ This will create a new env for you project and Auto install pages
 + you can now config the path to you IDE

 # To Create a App In You Project